hughsie/python-uswid/README.md

 Adding Deps
 -----------

-Dependancies like compilers or other security-relevant libraries can be done using:
+Dependancies like compilers or other security-relevant libraries can be added using:

     uswid --load uswid.ini compiler.ini --save ./example.uswid